shbhmexe/Projects-2024/Twitter UI Clone/README.md

 User Authentication: Integrating a mock login system.**

 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+- **This project is licensed under the MIT License - see the LICENSE file for details.**
-Just copy and paste this into your `README.md` file for your **Twitter UI Clone** project!

 ## 👨‍💻 Author
 This project was created by **Shubham Shukla**.
 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/shubham-shukla-62095032a/).